Deltoidal hexecontahedron: Topology

 Topologically, the deltoidal hexecontahedron is identical to the nonconvex rhombic hexecontahedron.
 The deltoidal hexecontahedron can be derived from a dodecahedron (or icosahedron) by pushing the face centers, edge centers and vertices out to different radii from the body center.
 The radii are chosen so that the resulting shape has planar kite faces each such that vertices go to degree-3 corners, faces to degree-five corners, and edge centers to degree-four points.

 Cartesian coordinates

-The 62 vertices of the disdyakis triacontahedron fall in three sets centered on the origin:
+The 62 vertices of the deltoidal hexecontahedron fall in three sets centered on the origin: